 - !
 1. Leaks were noted in the downspouts and/or gutters at the front.
 During wet weather conditions these areas are more obvious and during dry weather conditions they are noted from the stains at the areas where the leaks have occurred.
 We recommend all leaks be repaired.
-(See Illustration 2D) (See Photo 2) - 2.
+(See Illustration 2D) (See Photo 7) - 2.
 There is no underlayment below the tiles.
 Although manufacturer's specification may have permitted this configuration, experience has shown that spaced sheathing without underlayment may render the roof susceptible to leakage.
 The performance of this type of roofing system depends, in large measure, on the quality of the installation.
 We recommend consultation with the owner and the manufacturer for general information and disclosures of past problems, if any.
 For further evaluation of the condition of the roof we recommend you consult a licensed roofing contractor. - 3.
 Debris was noted on the roof covering.
 We recommend removing all debris to avoid creating water traps and to assist in the shedding of water from the roof. - 4.
-Due to the height of the chimney and/or presence of a spark arrestor which was not removed during our examination, the interior of the chimney was not inspected.
-We recommend the advice and servicing of a licensed masonry contractor or fireplace specialist. - 5.
 Debris was noted inside the gutters.
-We recommend the downspouts and gutters be cleaned out. - 6.
+We recommend the downspouts and gutters be cleaned out. - 5.
 The downspouts discharge water adjacent to the structure.
 Water should be directed to flow at least 5 feet away from the building at the point of discharge.
-The installation of underground drainage where applicable will help control surface drainage. - 7.
+The installation of underground drainage where applicable will help control surface drainage. - 6.
 The antenna/satellite dish is mounted to the chimney.
 We suggest mounting the antenna/satellite dish separate from the chimney to prevent any stress from the antenna being transmitted to the chimney and making it more susceptible to damage.